CodyNinja1/TMIBruteforceGUI/README.md

 We are actively trying to improve the tool in any way we can, whether it's adding new scripts, fixing bugs, etc.

-If you have any suggestions feel free to make a pull request or open an issue

 "its good" - Stuntlover